Royal Military College of Canada: Early history

 The college offered, like West Point but unlike the British service academies, a four-year course, heavily geared towards science and engineering.
 Uniquely among its peers, there was no expectation that its graduates would automatically become career army officers.
 As Canada had very limited permanent armed forces at the time, most of the cadets had to seek careers in the private sector, and many families sent their sons to the college to prepare them for civilian careers.
-Some received commissioned in the Permanent Force or in the British Army, which agreed to offer the college's graduates four commissions every year.
+Some received commissions in the Permanent Force or in the British Army, which agreed to offer the college's graduates four commissions every year.
 Many graduates who did not accept permanent military commissions continued to serve in the part-time Militia.

-As a House of Commons report from 1881 put it:The Government of the Dominion have also established, at Kingston, an institution where young men may receive a training to fit them for the military profession—an institution something on the model of West Point—the practical benefits of which, however, are not as yet appreciable in a country like this, which has no regular army, and cannot afford employment suitable for the peculiar studies necessarily followed in the Academy."Another issue was the lack of French-speaking cadets: in the college's first 23 years of existence, there were 20 French Canadians cadets out of 500.
+As a House of Commons report from 1881 put it:The Government of the Dominion have also established, at Kingston, an institution where young men may receive a training to fit them for the military profession—an institution something on the model of West Point—the practical benefits of which, however, are not as yet appreciable in a country like this, which has no regular army, and cannot afford employment suitable for the peculiar studies necessarily followed in the Academy."Another issue was the lack of French-speaking cadets: in the college's first 23 years of existence, there were 20 French-Canadian cadets out of 500.
 In the next 14 years, there were 19 out of 500.
 The entrance examinations were in English, which impeded recruitment.

 The college experienced a period of decline in the early 1890s, until Gerald Kitson's successful term as superintendent, during which he purged ineffective staff members and reduced the length of the course to three years.
 His successors maintained the dual civil-military model, but put greater emphasis on the military aspect of the college's education.
 After 1910, all cadets were required to attend one militia camp to graduate, and to take up either a permanent or militia commission.